Appearance & Reality > The Lord Jesus Christ > Strong and weak

 The phrase “you are strong” is closely related to “and you have overcome the evil one”.
 This is also linked to “and the word of God abides in you”.
 When we know the truth and are living according to God’s instructions and revelations, and not according to our own thinking and desires, we will be truly strong, and will be able to overcome the evil one.

-And this “overcoming the evil one” will culminate in one important decisive battle described in Revelation 12:11, where the overcomers - those who are strong - will have a vital part in overcoming the evil one.
+This “overcoming the evil one” will culminate in the decisive battle described in Revelation 12:11, in which the overcomers – those who are strong – will have a vital part.

 Revelation 12:11